MohammadAbuzar945/Full-Stack-Web3-Developer-Road-Map/README.md

 		    → Svelt
 ### 4. Basics of Blockchain Web3 is mainly usual Web + Blockchain
 ### 5 .Smart Contracts:
      	 Smart contracts are the programs that run on Ethereum.
-  -> __Solidity__
+  		-> Solidity
 ### 6. Interact Frontend with Blockchain
-    To communicate between Ethereum and apps choose between **Web3js** or **EthersJS** library.
+    	To communicate between Ethereum and apps choose between Web3js or EthersJS library.
     	I prefer Ethers.
 But you'll find more resources about Web3js because it's the oldest.
 ### 7. Web3 Tools
 	These tools will make your developer's life easier:
-   →**HardHat or Truffle** are used to test, debug, and deploy your smart contracts.
+  	→HardHat or Truffle are used to test, debug, and deploy your smart contracts.
-   →**Moralis SDK and UI Kits** to save time building projects →**Alchemy or Infura** for Blockchain infrastructures (like Web3 AWS) At the End Build Your Portfolio
+   	→Moralis SDK and UI Kits to save time building projects →Alchemy or Infura for Blockchain infrastructures (like Web3 AWS) At the End Build Your Portfolio